zimmermanjosh/se_project_aroundtheus/README.md

 The way you'll do this at work is by exporting images directly from Figma — we recommend doing that to practice more.
 Don't forget to optimize them [here](https://tinypng.com/), so your project loads faster.

 Good luck and have fun!

+**AboutMe**
+Hello my name is Joshua B. Zimmerman.
+This project is remake as I dumped the previous project and I needed to retry to completely understand what I was doing.
+I have built a design based on a FIGMA shared project, additionally I imporvised troubleshooting, testing and release of this project on gitPages.